-Knee Replacement Frequently Asked Questions
+Knee Replacement FAQ

-Listed below are frequently asked questions about knee replacement surgery.
+Listed below are frequently asked questions about Knee Replacement Surgery.

 What is arthritis and why does my knee hurt?

 In the knee joint there is a layer of smooth cartilage on the lower end of the femur (thighbone), the upper end of the tibia (shinbone) and the undersurface of the patella (kneecap).
 This cartilage serves as a cushion and allows for smooth motion of the knee.
 Arthritis is a wearing away of this smooth cartilage.
 Eventually it wears down to bone.
 Rubbing of bone against bone causes discomfort, swelling and stiffness.
 Arthritis is detected with x-rays.
-Sometimes the doctor will order a special MRI prior to your surgery.

 What is a knee replacement?

 A knee replacement is really a cartilage replacement with an artificial surface.
 The knee itself is not replaced, as commonly thought, but rather an artificial substitute for the cartilage is inserted on the end of the bones.
-This is done with a metal alloy on the femur and plastic spacer on the tibia and occasionally the patella (kneecap).
+This is done with a metal alloy on the femur and plastic spacer on the tibia and the patella (kneecap).
 This creates a new smooth cushion and a functioning joint that does not hurt.

 What are the results of total knee replacement?